15/7/21

 Martin Sully

-Finding stock photos for your website or marketing that are fresh, modern, candid, fit-for-purpose and original is as much fun as dropping your phone in the toilet.
+Finding fresh, modern, candid, fit-for-purpose, and natural stock photos for your website or marketing is as much fun as dropping your phone in the toilet.

-If you've ever scrolled a stock library to pick out some images, you would have been bombarded by uninspiring, traditional, cliched photos your competitors highlighted and even brought.
-You probably ended your session with a mish-mash of images, hundreds of open tabs and no idea how to move forward.
+If you've ever scrolled a stock library to pick out some images, you would have been bombarded by uninspiring, traditional, cliched photos your competitors highlighted and probably brought.
+You were left with a mish-mash of pictures, hundreds of open tabs and no idea how to move forward.

 You need to ask yourself: are the time and the money invested in finding the images worth it?
 There's a physical cost and a cost to your visual identity.
 And, sometimes, for a tiny bit more money, you can work with a photographer to create images that are easily identifiable as belonging to your brand and more consistent with your visual identity.

-Whether you're picking them for social media or popping them on your website, you are going to confuse yourself and your customers without a plan of what you need.
+Whether you're picking them for social media or popping them on your website, you will confuse yourself, and customers without having a plan.
 So, you need to note down the following:

-Think about your brands' characteristics and tone, do bright, well-lit images fit better, or do the photos need to be dark and earthy.
-(Examples)
+Think about your brands characteristics and tone.
+Do bright, well-lit images fit better?
+Or do the photos need to be dark and earthy?

-What locations/environments/textures fit your brands' mood and style?
-I like to answer this question by creating an ideal office/home for your brand.
+What locations/environments/textures fit your brands mood and style?
+I like to answer this question by considering an ideal office/home for your brand.

 What are your brand colours, and how can you feature them in your images?
 Backgrounds?
 Clothing?
 Products?